Jimmmbo/FullOnSec/Netsec.md

 ```

 ### Netcat
-- Great network tool for port listening, scanning, transferring files and can be used as a backdoor
+- Great network tool for port listening and establishing a connection to the webserver, scanning, transferring files and can be used as a backdoor
 ```
 nc mail.server.net 25
 ```